 Inasmuch as I am one of ten children of the marriage of Walter M. and Margaret Kirkendall, I have a large number of family members (over 30 nieces and nephews at last count), many of whom are regular readers of this blog.

 This particular blog post is primarily for those family members and our family friends, but even if you are not a member of those groups, feel free to read on and learn about a special father and a remarkable Houstonian.

 The memory of where I was when my father died remains indelibly etched on my mind.

-Shortly after 8:00 a.m. on Saturday morning, July 13, 1991, I was preparing to play golf in Iowa City, Iowa during my 20th high school reunion.
+Shortly after 8:00 a.m. on Saturday morning, July 13, 1991, I was preparing to play golf in Iowa City, Iowa at Finkbine Golf Course during my 20th high school reunion.
 Unexpectedly, the pro shop summoned me from the first tee that I had a telephone call.
 When I reached the phone, my brother Matt was on the line with terrible news.

-Our father, Walter M. Kirkendall had suffered a serious heart attack moments earlier in a Chicago-area hotel room while preparing to attend his niece Sarah’s wedding with our mother.
+Our father, Walter M. Kirkendall had suffered a serious heart attack moments earlier in a Chicago-area hotel room while preparing to attend our cousin and his niece Sarah’s wedding with our mother.